 One of those days?
-I’ve had a few during lockdown when I can feel myself being pushed and pulled in every direction.
-When I feel the stress mounting, as we all do from a plethora of sources, I take some time out to enjoy one of my very favourite activities and head for my sit spot in the garden.
+When I can feel myself being pushed and pulled in every direction, when I feel the stress mounting, as we all do from a plethora of sources, I take some time out to enjoy one of my very favourite activities and head for my sit spot in the garden.

 Many of you will be familiar with the practice of mindfulness, of being in the moment and aware of your surroundings.
 If not the doing of it, at least the existence and idea of it.
 It’s a great activity to practice in a garden, greenspace or woodland and having a special sit spot you can go to again and again is even better.
 That way you notice little differences and changes each time you visit.